moj-analytical-services/splink/docs/index.md

 ## Videos

-Our PyData Global 2024 talk provides a brief introduction to Splink and available on YouTube [here](https://www.youtube.com/watch?v=eQtFkI8f02U).
+Our PyData Global 2024 talk provides a brief introduction to Splink and is available on YouTube [here](https://www.youtube.com/watch?v=eQtFkI8f02U).

 ## Support